Tazouaqt

 Tazouaqt (تزواقت, in ⵜⴰⵣⵡⵡⴰⵇⵜ), also called Zouaq, refers to the art of traditional painting on wood in Morocco.
 In cities known for Tazouaqt such as Fez, Marrakech and Chefchaouen, wooden works are not considered completed until they are painted.
 The Tazouaqt remains one of the most assertive characteristics of architectural craftsmanship in Morocco.

 Patterns of Tazouaqt

 Geometric patterns

 The zawwaqa (or artisan painters) have an astonishing ability to trace geometric or floral patterns.
 They know the secrets of "Ḥasba" and "Qasma"; fundamental rules of geometric patterns generally named "Tastīr".
-Some zouaq have only a geometric composition which, like every technique, obeys the rules of the regulating lines.
+Some patterns 'zouaq' have only a geometric composition which, like every technique, obeys the rules of the regulating lines.
 The Ḥasba and the Qasma represent the methods of constructing pure Moroccan geometric patterns.
-These methods are not only used for Zouaq, but they are used to draw geometric patterns for all other traditional arts: carved wood, plaster, stone or marble, chiseled or engraved metal, zellige, etc. Depending on the surface to be painted, the type of geometric pattern has a coefficient.
+These methods are not only used for Tazouaqt, but they are used to draw geometric patterns for all other traditional arts: carved wood, plaster, stone or marble, chiseled or engraved metal, zellige, etc. Depending on the surface to be painted, the type of geometric pattern has a coefficient.
 It is determined by a calculation specific to these processes.